Merkoba/Hue/installation.md

 To register the code must be the `register_code` setting, or a code inside `config/codes.json` (array).

-Registration can be toggled on and off from the client with commands:
+Registration codes can be toggled on and off from the client with commands:

 `/openreg`

 `/closereg`

+When closed, it means a code will be required to register.

+When open it means a code is not required to register.

 And you can change the code with: